DataDog/integrations-core/druid/tests/README.md

 5) Start Druid `<DRUID>/bin/start-micro-quickstart`.

-   Druid will start sending metrics to the agent.
+   Druid will start sending metrics to the Agent.